ThePragmaticFuturist/chat_gp_me/webinars/LLM Server Course/1_beginners_guide.md

-# Building an LLM Server
+# Building an LLM Server for Beginners

 ## Introduction
 This guide will walk you through creating a Language Learning Model (LLM) server from scratch.
 An LLM server allows you to run AI models locally and create a chat interface similar to ChatGPT.
 We'll use Python and several supporting libraries to build this server.